LaunchCategory

 The right domain name may boost your search rankings

-A bonus benefit of picking the right domain name is that it can be good for your search rankings.
+A bonus benefit of picking the right domain name is that it can be good for your search engine rankings.

 Search engines like Google look for keywords to decide what each page of your website is about.
 The words on your website provide search engines with an idea about what your business does.